adithyab94/Attiri/README.md

 Attiri: Tamil Stanford Alpaca.
 An Instruction-following LLaMA Model

 Attiri, an extension of the LLaMa, aims to build and share an instruction-following LLaMA model for the Tamil language.
 Our project includes the similar 52K data used for fine-tuning the original model but in Tamil language, as well as the code for generating the data and fine-tuning the model.
-As of now, our live demo is under development and will be available soon.
+As of now, the project is under development and will be available soon.

 The repository contains